eclipse-cdt/cdt-infra/docker/Readme.md

 ============

 The docker images for Eclipse CDT's [Jenkins instance](https://ci.eclipse.org/cdt/) are stored at [quay.io](https://quay.io/organization/eclipse-cdt) and built using the following scripts.
+The individual directories below this one contain Dockerfiles which contain a little more information.
+Note that the split between the Dockerfiles is somewhat arbitrary and historical.
+Only the cdt-infra-eclipse-full image is known to be referenced outside of the cdt-infra repo.

 build-images.sh
 ===============